fmstacco/data-maturity-assessment/README.md

 * [Youtube Code Feature](https://www.youtube.com/watch?v=XnH56whHQqw) - this tutorial was my first inpiration for the quiz.
 I even deployed the walkthrough I have done following this tutorial.
 However, I ended up choosig the WebShala tutorial, as this one uses the html as a data base for the questions, not a separated file on JavaScript.

-## Questions

-[Qexpert](https://qexpert.com.br/consultoria/data-analytics/) - the questions for this Data Maturity assessment comes mainly from this website.

-[PGS Soft](https://www.pgs-soft.com/data-services/data-maturity-assessment/) - I have also got some questions from this data maturity assessment.
+* [Sweet Alert](https://sweetalert.js.org/) - the code for the alert for the unsucessful form submission.

+* [EmailJS](https://www.emailjs.com) - the code to make the form effective on submitting potential clients data to my email.

 [Back to top](<#contents>)